wchen777/tcp-ip/questions.md

 - When the indices within the buffer wrap around, how do we keep track of it's distance relative to the (initial) sequence number?
   - do we need to keep track of how many times the indices wrapped around?
   - UNA, NXT should be in terms of sequence number of buffer indicies?
 For example if you have UNA at 20, does that mean it's 20+ISS or 20+(MAX_BUF*n)+ISS?
   - Or should we keep track of where the bounds of the buffer are relative to the ISS?
 But how do we handle wrapping around?
+Or are the bounds of the buffer shifting rather than wrapping around?

 ### TODOS: